The weather is not tropical ever but especially not at this time of year;

 Mention South Africa overseas and Mandela comes first to mind, the world cup will probably linger until Brazil outdoes us, and the there’s Cape Town, for most, the only city they know.

 Cape Town deserves the excellent reputation it has as a must see.
-It’s just so beautiful in the Western Cape and especially its capital.
+The Western Cape is really quite the sight for sore eyes.
 The people are generally as lovely as the Cape Town lifestyle promotes.

 Cape Town, Stellenbosch 2011

-Although I always took the time to enjoy and photograph a new glimpse of splendor (because it’s a city of artists making art everywhere), Firenze for a while was simply home.
+Although I would always take the opportunity to enjoy and photograph arbitrary glimpses of splendor, and though it is a city of artists making art everywhere and all the time, Firenze for a while was simply home.

-I was one such artist, unwavering, in vain, in my quest to make make a living in analogue contemporary photography.
+I was one such artist, unwavering in my quest to make make a living in analogue contemporary photography.
 But Firenze is a classical city that supports classical ventures, not ideas of some bright eyed African girl trying to pass her stuff off as art.
-Being turned down, around, back added fuel to the process.
-I never gave up, until one day i’d given too much and realised that I’d still never been thanked.
+Being turned down, turned back, turned inside-out trying to measure up, quite simply fueled my undertaking.
+I never gave up.
+Until one day I’d given everything, too much, and could give no more.
+It was then that I realised that I’d still never been thanked, acknowledged, or even noticed.

-Thanks to Firenze, I’ve suffered more than I thought possible and grown more than I’d even hoped.
+Thanks to Firenze, I’ve suffered more than I should’ve and consequently grown more than I’d thought possible.

-I speak Italian fluently and have traces of the culture forever instilled in me.
-My friends are still as dear to me as the city is, even if it now seems further than it’s ever been.
+I speak Italian fluently and have traces and of the culture forever embedded in me.
+My friends there are still as dear to me as the city is, even if it now seems further than it’s ever been.